 Leave of Absence/Withdrawals Tuition Charges

-The deadline to petition for a leave of absence during the fall semester is June 15.
+The deadline to petition for a leave of absence during the spring semester is November 2.

 Go here for general information regarding your student account.